yuyatinnefeld/prometheus/PCA/exam-mock.md

 25. Which CLI command is suitable for unit testing Prometheus rules?
 26. Which CLI command is suitable for checking validity of the config files?
 27. How do you define the targets with SD that Prometheus should collect metrics from?
+28. How can you delete the specific time series metrics of Prometheus?
+29. How can you delete the all time series metrics of Prometheus?
+30. Which format does file-based SD provide?

 ### PromQL (28%)